NASA unveils plan for giant deep space rocket

 "We have been frustrated by the time delays," said Senator Kay Bailey Hutchison, a Texas Republican who serves on a NASA oversight committee.

-"The numbers are within the authorization levels, we are now moving forward as a team for America," she said.
-"Sometimes the making of the sausage isn't pretty but we are at the right end, we hope."
+"The numbers are within the authorization levels, we are now moving forward as a team for America."

+"Sometimes the making of the sausage isn't pretty, but we are at the right end, we hope," she added.

 Future versions would have nearly twice the lift capacity for missions into deep space.